emassey0135/audio-navigation/README.md

 * Fzzy Config (Fabric and NeoForge only)
 * Eclipse (Paper and Purpur only)

 Also, it uses a [native library](https://github.com/emassey0135/audio-navigation-tts) for speech synthesis, which is downloaded automatically on first launch.
 The library is compiled for Windows, MacOS, and Linux, for both x86_64 and aarch64.
 Create an issue if you use an unsupported operating system or architecture and I will try to add it.
 The mod verifies the hash of the downloaded file to make sure it downloads correctly.
+The native library is not downloaded or used on dedicated servers.

 You can also download the library yourself from [the release page](https://github.com/emassey0135/audio-navigation-tts/releases/tag/0.3.1).
 Download the correct file for your operating system and architecture, place it in your .minecraft folder, and extract the espeak-ng-data folder from espeak-ng-data.zip and copy it into your .minecraft folder.